gabrielfs7/udemy-docker-mastery/README.md

 771dbe099ec2        alpine:latest       "ping 8.8.8.8"      7 minutes ago       Up 7 minutes                            nifty_albattani.3.qjxx02xqj64sqw780wzo82axf
 ```

-Now we can update all the nodes from `node1` without and it will propagate through the Swarm!
+Now we can update all the nodes from `node1` and it will propagate through the Swarm Cluster!